crelte/crelte/docs/guide/02-core/06-state-management.md

 			number = Math.random();

 			cr.cookies.set('number', number.toString(), {
-				// makes sure the cookie is available for all
-				// pages
-				path: '/',
 				// maxAge: specify a maxAge if you want that the data
 				// lives longer than the session
 			});